melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

         * Check that GRCh38 is selected in 'human assembly' and click on the blue <ss>GO</ss> box
     * <ss>Toolbar</ss> <ss>Genomes</ss> <ss>Human GRCh38hg38</ss> (takes you directly to the genome)

-    You should see this screen, opening at a position on the X chromosome of Human genome version GRCh38 showing the gene model for the ACE2 gene.
+    You should see a view of the browser similar to the image below, opening at a position on the X chromosome of Human genome version GRCh38 showing the gene model for the ACE2 gene.
+Some of the default tracks may have been updated since this screen shot was made.
 ![ace2_ucsc](./media/UCSC_Hg38_opening.png)

 4. **Familiarise yourself with the main areas of the interface and locate:**